top of page

 Medical waste must be segregated at the source to prevent cross-contamination.
 The regulations specify:

-Storage areas must be:
+Storage areas must adhere to these guidelines:

 Transportation Controls